demisto/content/Packs/CommonScripts/Scripts/CreateIndicatorsFromSTIX/README.md

 Creates indicators from the submitted STIX file.
 Supports STIX 1.0 and STIX 2.x.
+Wrapper for the **StixParser** automation.
 This automation creates indicators and adds an indicator's relationships if available.

 ## Script Data
 ---

 | **Name** | **Description** |